-Eczema is a skin condition that causes dry, rough, and inflamed patches onto the skin.
+Eczema is a skin condition that causes dry, rough, and inflamed patches on the skin.
 Studies show that over 30 million Americans are affected by eczema, and there are several types: atopic dermatitis, contact dermatitis, dyshidrotic eczema, nummular eczema, seborrheic dermatitis, and stasis dermatitis.
-It's most common with babies and children but, fortunately, fades over time.
+It's most common with babies and children, and fortunately for some, fades over time.

 This is exactly what happened to me.
-I suffered from eczema for many many years of my childhood.
+I suffered from eczema for many years of my childhood.
 The itching on my arms, backs of my legs, ears, and neck was uncontrollable, and I have vivid memories of going to one doctor's appointment after the next in search of some sort of prescription or cream that would rid my skin of this agony.
-Little did I or my parents know that there are essential oils for eczema to soothe my skin just as well as any over-the-counter, topical treatment.
+Little did my parents or I know, there are essential oils for eczema to soothe my skin just as well as any over-the-counter, topical treatment.

 "The best way to use essential oils is to have them blended with a carrier oil," suggests Andrea Lopez, esthetician and founder of Bonum Vitae, an ethical, cruelty-free line of plant-based oils.
 "Carrier oils are natural too but act as a 'vehicle' delivering the essential oils in an efficient manner to the areas desired.
-Bonum Vitae offers two blends that would be great for anyone who suffers from eczema.
-The dry blend and oily/acneic blend contain many of the ingredients listed above."
+Bonum Vitae offers two blends that would be great for anyone who suffers from eczema: the dry blend and oily/acneic blend."

-For further guidance, we also tapped Andrea Barone Sazwan, a reiki master, chartered herbalist, and founder of crystal-infused skincare line Crystal Hills.
+For further guidance, we also tapped Andrea Barone Sazwan, a reiki master, chartered herbalist, and founder of the crystal-infused skincare line, Crystal Hills.
 See the specific essential oils for eczema that she, Panton, and Lopez recommend below.

 "Jojoba oil mimics the oil moisture that the skin naturally produces, which makes it a great option for those with really dry or cracked eczema," explains Panton.
 "This base carrier oil sinks into the skin without leaving a residue and helps to moisturize the deepest levels of the skin."